EDI Implementation

 Step 4: Integration and Launch

-Once you’ve confirmed that your EDI software can send and receive messages correctly, it’s time to fully integrate EDI programming with your existing systems and move into production.
-Start by ensuring a smooth connection with your corporate applications.
-Key tasks during this phase include:
+Once you’ve confirmed that your EDI software can send and receive messages correctly, it’s time to fully integrate it with your internal systems and move into production.
+Start by connecting your EDI setup with core business applications.
+This phase usually involves:

-• Data extraction and loading: Connect EDI with internal systems, like enterprise resource planning (ERP).
+• Data extraction and loading: Connect EDI with systems like your ERP.

-• Software configuration: Set up the software to ensure documents are transmitted smoothly.
+• Software configuration: Set up workflows to transmit documents smoothly.

 Step 5: Collaborating with Business Partners